-A third party, or donor, is needed to achieve a successful pregnancy for those who are not able to use their own eggs/embryos or sperm.
-A donor can provide sperm, eggs, embryos, or their womb, depending on each patient’s unique journey and circumstances.
+A third party (donor), is needed to achieve a successful pregnancy for those who are not able to use their own eggs/embryos or sperm.
+A donor can provide sperm, eggs, or embryo’s depending on each patient’s unique journey and circumstances.

 Embryo Creation & Testing

 The eggs are then transferred to our laboratory for the next step of fertilization.
 A semen sample is specially prepared and “washed,” then mixed with the eggs.
 The eggs and sperm are carefully monitored for the next 18 – 24 hours to ensure that fertilization occurs.
 Several of the best resulting embryos are then chosen for transfer into the female partner’s uterus and she will be given additional medications to prepare the uterus for implantation.READ MORE

 Embryo Transfer, Pregnancy & Delivery

 The last step of the IVF process is transferring the embryo(s) into the uterus, which is also done in our office.
 The female partner will be monitored closely to maximize the opportunity for a successful implantation and a successful pregnancy.
 At this time, a couple can choose to cryopreserve other normally developing embryos for future transfers.READ MORE